Nikos Anastopoulos facts for kids

 His style of play was highly regarded and commonly noted for his acrobatic goals and headers, positioning, and sense of goal.
 He is considered one of the greatest players in Olympiacos history, where he scored 159 goals in 291 official games for the club.

-Since retiring as a player he has become a football manager, achieving notable success at PAS Giannina, Panachaiki, Aris, OFI Crete and Kalamata, becoming a fan favourite in these clubs.
-He became known for his outspoken attitude, tactical flexibility, and success under pressure, having achieved promotions with Aris and avoiding relegation on numerous occassions.
+Since retiring as a player he has become a football manager, achieving notable success at PAS Giannina, Panachaiki, Aris, OFI and Kalamata, becoming a fan favourite in these clubs.
+He became known for his outspoken attitude, tactical flexibility, and success under pressure, having achieved promotions with Aris and avoiding relegation on numerous occasions.

 Contents